UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Michael.md

 If you go over quota, you will no longer be able to create new files and your jobs will fail as they cannot write.

 Quota increases may be granted without further approval, depending on size and how full the filesystem is.
-Otherwise they may need to go to the Thomas User Group for approval.
+Otherwise they may need to go to the Michael User Group for approval.

 [ back to top](#top "wikilink")